wables411/lawbapp/README.md

 ## Deployment

-This project is configured for Netlify deployment with:
+This Base MiniApp can be deployed to Netlify (separate account from lawb.xyz web version):

 - Build command: `npm run build`
 - Publish directory: `dist`
 - Node version: 18

-The `netlify.toml` file contains all necessary configuration including redirects and function settings.
+The `netlify.toml` file contains the Base MiniApp-specific configuration.
+This is a clean separation from the web browser version - no shared functions or web browser-specific code.

 ## Project Structure